DarwinBaker/AATool/README.md

 ## Installation

-If you're thinking about taking on the All Advancements category and would like to take advantage of this tool, simply download and extract the zip file from the [Releases](https://github.com/DarwinBaker/AATool/releases) page.
-The tracker is currently only tailored for 1.16, but it should still work as far back as 1.12 (although this is untested)
+If you're thinking about taking on the All Advancements category and would like to take advantage of this tool, simply download and run "Setup.exe" or extract the zip file from the [Releases](https://github.com/DarwinBaker/AATool/releases) page. (running Setup.exe will install the necessary files in the same folder you ran it) The tracker supports all minecraft versions 1.11 and up.
-It's a standalone executable, so just run the exe inside and you're all set, no installation required!

 By default the program will look in your `AppData\Roaming\.minecraft\saves` folder, but if you're using a custom launcher or have moved your save directory, custom save paths are supported.
 This software is provided "as is", without warranty of any kind.